reduxjs/redux/docs/store.md

 const store = createStore(reducer);
 ```

-A recommended pattern is to import the object passed to `combineReducers` from a definition file.
+A recommended pattern is to import the object passed to `combineReducers` from a definition file:

 ```js
 // reducers/index.js